hmarthinsen/coactor/README.md

 The actor statuses determine what the scheduler does.

-When the actor is running (status *running*), the following can cause control to pass back to the scheduler:
+When an actor is running (status *running*), the following can cause control to pass back to the scheduler:

 - The actor is finished executing.
 The status becomes *done*.

-- The actor spawns a new actor.

 - The actor tries to receive a message.
   - If there is a message in the message queue, execution continues in the actor.
   - If there are no messages in the message queue, the status becomes *blocked*, the actor coroutine is suspended and control passes to the scheduler.

-When actor A sends a message to actor B, the following will happen:

-- If actor B has status *done*, nothing happens.
-- If actor B has status *ready* or *running*, the message is placed in B's message queue.
-- If actor B has status *blocked*, the message is placed in B's message queue and B's status becomes *ready*.

 ### Inspector implementation